Subscribe to The Big Issue

 When are the next Kill the Bill protests?

-It’s expected more demonstrations will be organised across the country in the coming weeks as the bill continues its route through parliament.
+From Stirling to Penzance, there are rallies and marches planned throughout the UK.
 Remember to check the details with the local organisers so you can remain within the law and protest safely.

 What happens next?